Sharen-Rajenthiran/toDoApp-via-asp.net-react/README.md

 #### **Getting Started with Visual Studio**
 1. Download and install Visual Studio from [Visual Studio](https://visualstudio.microsoft.com/downloads/).
 2. Download ASP.NET from the installer to get started.
 3. Follow the instructions on the installer to ensure successful installation.
+4. Download the `ToDoAppV2` files to your folder.
+5. Run the build.

 #### **Getting Started with React**
 1. Download and install Visual Studio Code from [Visual Studio Code](https://visualstudio.microsoft.com/downloads/).
 2. Download Node.js from [Node.js](https://nodejs.org/en/download).
 3. You can use NPM on your terminal to get started with React.
-4. Use `npm create vite@latest` on your terminal and follow the instructions on the terminal to create a React project folder.
+4. Download the `toDoList-client` files to your folder.
+5. Run `npm install` to install modules.
+6. Run `npm run dev` to start the page (please ensure the backend is running).

 ---